 In the search for an optimum passive technique the frequency of the transition is an important parameter.
 A low frequency is of advantage in the interrogation of particles; however, effects caused by particle confinement are fractionally large, and it is necessary to prepare the particles for effective interrogation.
 The most effective method for particle preparation which also introduces no adverse effects, if proper care is taken, is spatial state selection of a particle beam.
 For particle confinement at low frequencies we have to rule out simple absorption.
 Storage in buffer gases introduces large biases and with it relatively large errors.
 A third method, ion storage, seems to be severely affected by the second order Doppler effect.
-A significant reduction of this bias (effective ion temperature) appears difficult and its knowledge to correspondingly better than 10-13 seems to be a serious problem.46 Technical difficulties associated with the creation, injection, and preparation of ions may also restrict the usage of ion storage as a method of confinement.
-However, it should not be considered experimentally impossible, especially if heavy ions are used which reduce adverse heating effects.47
+A significant reduction of this bias (effective ion temperature) appears difficult and its knowledge to correspondingly better than 10-13 seems to be a serious problem [50].
+Technical difficulties associated with the creation, injection, and preparation of ions may also restrict the usage of ion storage as a method of confinement.
+However, it should not be considered experimentally impossible, especially if heavy ions are used which reduce adverse heating effects [51].

 Two choices are left.
 The first is the traveling beam method, i.e., in practice an advanced cesium beam tube.
 The use of particles other than cesium will not give a substantial advantage.
 The prospects can be fairly well predicted (Table 4).
 The second choice is the storage beam tube.
 So far only atomic hydrogen can be stored effectively in a vessel with coated walls.
 The only limiting effect is the wall interaction (wall shift).
-At present the wall shift bias is typically of the order of 10-11 and can be measured to about 10 percent.45 Recent experiments show that the wall shift can actually be made zero at elevated temperatures.^{48,49} We also may assume that bulbs of variable size can be used to evaluate the wall shift with a higher degree of accuracy.50 and that considerably larger storage bulb sizes can be used.51 If we assume that the wall shift bias could be reduced by one order of magnitude and could be measured to 1 percent of its value, we would have an accuracy capability of 10^{-14} .
+At present the wall shift bias is typically of the order of $10^{-11}$ and can be measured to about 10% [49].
+Recent experiments show that the wall shift can actually be made zero at elevated temperatures [52, 53].
+We also may assume that bulbs of variable size can be used to evaluate the wall shift with a higher degree of accuracy [54], and that considerably larger storage bulb sizes can be used [55].
+If we assume that the wall shift bias could be reduced by one order of magnitude and could be measured to 1% of its value, we would have an accuracy capability of $10^{-14}$ .

 A high frequency transition eliminates most of the problems associated with particle confinement and preparation because we can use simple absorption.
 Specific problems and technical difficulties may arise in connection with the frequency multiplication and synthesis into the infrared region.
 We shall assume that these problems can be overcome.
 Confinement in an absorption cell is possible because the fractional influences of wall and particle collisions are reduced due to the high frequency.
-Saturated absorption16 will further reduce adverse effects because only particles with near zero Doppler shift and near zero collisional effects are interrogated.
-Another choice is the use of a traveling beam18 which absorbs radiation directed perpendicular to the beam.
-Effects related to the energy of the interrogating photons are a limitation which becomes more pronounced as the transition frequency increases.
-Existing methods like the methane saturated absorption will allow a study of these effects and will give an indication of how well the bias can be determined.
+Saturated absorption [20] will further reduce adverse effects because only particles with near zero Doppler shift and near zero collisional effects are interrogated.
+Another choice is the use of a traveling beam [22] which absorbs radiation directed perpendicular to the beam.
+Effects related to the energy of the interrogating photons, e.g. recoil, can be a limitation which becomes more pronounced as the transition frequency increases [56].
+Existing methods like the methane saturated absorption will allow a study of these effects and will give an indication of how well the bias can be determined or avoided.
+The fractional difference between the characteristic absorption and emission frequencies due to recoil is theoretically of the order of 10-11 for methane.